alumbanraja/alumbanraja.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-<em>Selamat Datang!</em> I am currently a fourth year PhD student in the Finance Department at Northwestern Kellogg.
+<em>Selamat datang!</em> I am currently a fourth year PhD student in the Finance Department at Northwestern Kellogg.
+Born and raised in Jakarta, I have lived in the Chicago area non-concurrently for 6 years.
 My academic interests are varied, including but not limited to macro-finance and development economics.

 Aside from academia, I also have been weightlifting for the past 4 years.
 I maintain other, diverse recreational interests, including but not limited to photography, architecture, trainspotting, railfanning, and geography.